AuriRex/GTFO_TheArchive/README.md

 Allows you to connect to R1 build `19087` games even though you're playing on R1 build `19715`.
 Build `19087` is/was a commonly redistributed version of Rundown 1

 ---

+# Installation

+1. Install [MelonLoader](https://github.com/LavaGang/MelonLoader#how-to-use-the-installer) into your game folder.
+2. Download the latest mod version from [here](https://github.com/AuriRex/GTFO_TheArchive/releases/latest)
+3. Put the dll into the `Mods` folder inside of your GTFO directory

+---

+# Where are my saves?

+By default, all mod files get saved to `%appdata%/../LocalLow/GTFO_TheArchive/`.
+Most things like progression, boosters and vanity get saved into the `SaveData` folder inside of the previous mentioned one, neatly divided into rundown specific folders.
+The location of this `SaveData` folder can be customized by editing `TheArchive_Settings.json`'s `"CustomFileSaveLocation"` property to point to any location of your choosing.
+(Cloud storage like GoogleDrive, Dropbox, etc ..., recommended)
+(*Make sure to escape backslashes (`\`) in your path by doubling them (like this: `\\`), else it won't work!*)

+---